keystone-engine/keystone-engine.github.io/keypatch/TUTORIAL.md

 ### 4. Save the modification

-- After all the patching done in tutorial 1, 2, 3 above, save the result by choosing menu `Edit | Patch program | Apply patches to input file`.
-Note that this action really changes the binary, so be sure this is what you desire.
+- After all the patching done in tutorial 1, 2, 3 above, save all the modifications by choosing menu `Edit | Patch program | Apply patches to input file`.
+Note that this action really changes the original binary, so be sure this is what you desire.

 ### 5. Use **Assembler** tool